Improve Fine Needle Aspiration (FNA) Biopsies by Eliminating a Common Step

 Envision probe covers and scanning pads enable 100% gel-free ultrasound procedures, activated with a sterile liquid such as saline.
 Removing gel from ultrasound-guided FNA biopsies with Envision can help improve the visibility of cells in FNA specimens.

-Envision covers can be used during other ultrasound-guided needle interventions, including CVCs and PICCs, to reduce the risks of contamination posed by ultrasound gel.
+Envision covers can be used during other ultrasound-guided needle interventions, including CVCs and PICCs, to reduce the risks of potential harmful contamination posed by ultrasound gel (ultrasound gel consists of a combination of water and propylene glycol, a substance that has documented susceptibility to contamination).
 A unique configuration, the Envision pad, adheres to the patient or the ultrasound probe to scan non-intact or sensitive areas, including on neonates or post-surgical wound sites.

-Envision viral barriers include a silicone adhesive on one side and a hydrophilic coating on the other side to allow for gel-free ultrasound scanning.
+While ultrasound gel is itself made of a combination of water and propylene glycol, Envision viral barriers are designed with an adhesive on one side and a hydrophilic coating on the other, which allows for 100% gel-free ultrasound scanning.